ssimicro/dbtestutil/README.md

 ## Configuration

-There may be several developers working on several projects with utilize `dbtestutil`.
+There may be several developers working on several projects that utilize `dbtestutil`.
 Having each developer configure the database connection information in each project can get tedious.
 To save some effort, `dbtestutil` will look for common configuration in a few places:

 * `$HOME/.dbtestutil.conf`